r9y9/go-world/README.md

     w := world.New(sampleRate, framePeriod) // e.g. (44100, 5)

-and then, do whatever you want with world.
+and then, do whatever you want with WORLD.

 ### Dio